 There has always been music in my life.
 My mother and father both played piano.
 Mom sang… my grandparents were always listening to classical music, or jazz… or songs from the Old Country, Russia…

 What do you consider as your first exposure to music?

 The wind up Victrola on our house.

 Well… the Triumphs were a short lived band we had in 1958 in High School… good times.
 Jack and I met through his older brother Chick, who was my buddy.

 At Antioch College you got befriended with Ian Buchanan.
 He introduced you to Reverend Gary Davis.
-What in particular did you like in his approach of playing and delivering music?
+What in particular did you like in his approach of playing?

 Ian, may he rest in peace, was not much older than I… but he was generations older in his musical experience.
 His muse was Lonnie Johnson… but that was too advanced for me at the time.
 His introducing me to the Rev. Gary Davis changed my life more than words can say!
 Ian’s approach to music was so pure, so intense and so without regard to ‘success.’
 He was a good one.
 Check out the site his widow put up.

-In 1962 you traveled to West Coast, where you started to study at Santa Clara University.
+In 1962 you traveled to west coast and started to study at Santa Clara University.
 You played blues music in various coffee shops.
 What did your repertoire consist of?